-Prior to the completion of the offering, our Board of Directors will appoint members to the Nominating and Governance Committee.
+Prior to the completion of the offering, our Board of Directors will appoint Messrs.
+Rich, Seminara and Bayh to serve on the Nominating and Governance Committee.
 The principal duties and responsibilities of our Nominating and Governance Committee will be the following:

-- implementation and review of criteria for membership on our Board of Directors and its committees; - recommendation of proposed nominees for election to our Board of Directors and membership on its committees; and - · recommendations to our Board of Directors regarding governance and related matters.
+- implementation and review of criteria for membership on our Board of Directors and its committees; - · recommendation of proposed nominees for election to our Board of Directors and membership on its committees; and - recommendations to our Board of Directors regarding governance and related matters.